FrankXuLei/cloud-design-patterns/docs/static-content-hosting.md

 ---
-title: Static Content Hosting Pattern | Azure | Microsoft Docs
+title: Static Content Hosting Pattern
 description: Deploy static content to a cloud-based storage service that can deliver them directly to the client.
 keywords: design pattern
 author: dragon119